 - shortness of breath – this may occur at rest in more severe cases of AF

-Everyone knows what it feels like to experience an occasional flutter of the heart, and usually it does not mean anything.
+Experiencing an occasional flutter of the heart does not usually mean anything on its own.
 See your doctor if you experience chest pains, feel faint, or notice your pulse to be faster than usual or irregular over a prolonged period.

 Making the Diagnosis